ccazabon/dammit-zoom/README.md

 This works on Blink-based browsers (Chrome, Vivaldi, Brave, etc).
 It should also work on Safari, and possibly on Firefox and others.

+Note that this extension is not currently available through the Chrome Web Store.
+That's because in order to publish an extension through the store -- even if you're not charging money for it -- you have to pay an up-front fee to Google, in addition to giving them every personal bit of information about yourself, your life, your friends, your email, and the rights to your first-born child.

+You can install this by turning developer-mode on in Chrome/etc, downloading this repository, and adding this "unpacked extension" to your browser.

 ### Support / bugs

 If you have problems with this extension, please let me know.
 Open an issue